Do Go On - 350 - Arctic Badass Peter Freuchen

 We've created a magazine for you.

-And his next career move was into the movie biz.
+and his next career move was into the movie biz.

-Ooh, love it.
+Oh, love it.

 and on the basis of this literary success,

-He sent me a telegram one day transmitting an offer of 735 marks for the book
+transmitting an offer of 735 marks for the book.

 Right.